Designing a compliance platform when every pattern breaks

 Three smaller decisions, each of which illustrates why the details are not small.

 Hint text.
 Form fields are not self-describing.
-What looks obvious to someone who designed the service is often ambiguous to someone using it for the first time under time pressure.
-The role of hint text is to close that gap: not to explain what a field is for in abstract, but to answer the specific question a user is likely to be asking at that moment.
+The role of hint text is to close the gap between designer intent and user understanding: not to explain what a field is for in abstract, but to answer the specific question a user is likely to be asking at that moment.
 On this service, hint text was treated as a design decision, not a copy task.
 Each piece of contextual guidance was written against a specific user need identified in research.

 Address replication.
 Suppliers frequently needed to provide the same address for multiple entities: registered address, trading address, associated individuals’ addresses.
-Each time, they would re-enter the same data.
 We introduced an address replication feature: if a user had already provided an address, they could select it rather than re-enter it.
 Small change, significant friction reduction, measurable improvement in accuracy.

 Postcode search.
 The UK address entry journey was improved with postcode lookup: enter a postcode, select from matched addresses, confirm or edit.
-This is a well-established pattern, but the implementation details matter: how the results are presented, how many results surface, how edge cases (partial postcodes, no results, overseas addresses) are handled.
+The implementation details mattered: how the results are presented, how edge cases (partial postcodes, no results, overseas addresses) are handled.
 We treated each of these as a distinct design problem, not an implementation detail.
+The solution met AAA accessibility standards.

 Aligning with policy